-Passwords for new users, and replacement passwords for existing users can be allocated by the IT support Team.
-The computer science teachers are also able to reset passwords for pupils.
+Passwords for new users, and replacement passwords for existing users can be allocated by Darren Best, Senior IT Technician.
 Any changes carried out must be notified to the member of staff responsible for issuing and coordinating password security (above).

-Users will change their passwords once a term.
+Users will change their passwords every term.